CJosephides/AdaptiveBacklight/README.md

 ### Collector

 The `Collector` groups RGB data and distributes it to the LEDs.
 For example, it may assign RGB data from the top-left corner of the screen to the top-most and left-most LED behind the monitor.
 There are many ways to decide how to partition the image data to the LEDs.

-A good, but slow, implementation (`VoronoiCollector`) takes advantage of Voronoi cells to segment the screen using the physical positions of the LEDs.
+A pleasant, but slow, implementation (`VoronoiCollector`) takes advantage of Voronoi cells to segment the screen using the physical positions of the LEDs.
 Briefly, each pixel on the screen gets assigned to the $k$ nearest LEDs.
 Higher values of $k$ increase mixing of the on-screen colors; $k=1$ assigns each pixel to exactly one LED, leading to the sharpest differences in LED colors.

 The `Collector` returns a dictionary of RGB value arrays.

 ### Analyzer

 The `Analyzer` decides what each LED should do with its distribution of RGB values.
-It outputsTwo examples are:
+Two simple examples are:

 * MeanAnalyzer: takes the mean of over all RGB values for each color channel.
 * MedianAnalyzer: takes the median value over all RGB values for each color channel.